aik27/inwidget/readme_ru.txt

 try {

-	// Options may change through class constructor.
+	// Options may change through the class constructor.
 For example:

 	$config = array(
 		'LOGIN' => 'fotokto_ru',